Free freight for all book orders

 The Wife Project teaches Don some unexpected things.
 Why earlobe length is an inadequate predictor of sexual attraction.
 Why quick-dry clothes aren’t appropriate attire in New York.
 Why he’s never been on a second date.
 And why, despite your best scientific efforts, you don’t find love: love finds you.

-‘If you, like Don Tillman, would like like to try lobster on Tuesday, click here for a great recipe from Ezard: Crayfish, Mango and Avocado Salad with Wasabi Flying Fish Roe, Soy and Bonito Dressing and Crispy Seaweed Salad.
+‘If you, like Don Tillman, would like to try lobster on Tuesday, click here for a great recipe from Ezard: Crayfish, Mango and Avocado Salad with Wasabi Flying Fish Roe, Soy and Bonito Dressing and Crispy Seaweed Salad.

 Watch and listen to Graeme reading from The Rosie Project at UK World Book Night, 2013.

-Booktopia interview
+interview

-Readings Shearer’s Bookshop interview
+Shearer’s Bookshop interview

 Joan’s Pick (Whitcoulls NZ)